-The NHI Guarantor has recently published a United States Securities and Exchange Commission Form 6-K filing dated 6 August 2024 of the NHI Guarantor's Supplement for Financial Highlights - Three months ended June 30, 2024 (the NHI Guarantor's Financial Highlights Form 6-K).
+The NHI Guarantor has recently published a United States Securities and Exchange Commission Form 6-K filing dated 6 August 2024 of the NHI Guarantor's Supplement for Financial Highlights - Three months ended 30 June 2024 (the NHI Guarantor's Financial Highlights Form 6-K).

-The NSC Guarantor has recently published (i) audited non-consolidated financial statements for the financial year ended 31 March 2024 including the auditor's report (the NSC Guarantor's Annual Financial Statements) and (ii) an English translation of the NSC Guarantor's unaudited quarterly financial information for the three months ended 30 June 2024 (the NSC Guarantor's Quarterly Financial Information) as referred to in the NHI Guarantor's Financial Summary Form 6-K.
+The NSC Guarantor has recently published (i) audited non consolidated financial statements for the year ended 31 March 2024 (the NSC Guarantor's Annual Financial Statements) and (ii) an English translation of the

+NSC Guarantor's unaudited quarterly financial information for the three months ended 30 June 2024 (the NSC Guarantor's Quarterly Financial Information) as referred to in the NHI Guarantor's Financial Summary Form 6-K.

-The Risk Factors relating to the Nomura Group detailed under the sub-category headed "Risks relating to the Nomura Group" contained on pages 31 to 46 of the Base Prospectus shall be updated and replaced by the information set out in the Annex to this Supplement as detailed in paragraph 10 below.
+The Risk Factors relating to the Nomura Group detailed under the sub-category headed "Risks relating to the Nomura Group" contained on pages 25 to 39 of the Base Prospectus shall be updated and replaced by the information set out in the Annex to this Supplement as detailed in paragraph 10(a) below.
+The Risk Factors titled "Securities with principal protection" and "Securities with no principal protection" as contained on pages 80 to 81 of the Base Prospectus shall be amended as set out at paragraph 10(b) below.

-The Terms and Conditions of the N&C Securities as contained on pages 243 to 435 of the Base Prospectus shall be amended as set out at paragraph 11 below.
+The Terms and Conditions of the N&C Securities as contained on pages 217 to 397 of the Base Prospectus shall be amended as set out at paragraph 11 below.